josemariasaldana/VXLAN-network-in-a-PC/experiment1.md

 64 bytes from 192.168.1.20: icmp_seq=2 ttl=64 time=0.189 ms
 ```

-Note: eth0 is not connected with the bridge br10, so traffic cannot go outside.
+Note: `eth0` is not connected with the bridge `br10`, so traffic cannot go outside.

-The full script to create this network scheme is [here](https://github.com/josemariasaldana/VXLAN-network-in-a-PC/blob/main/experiment1.sh).

 Interesting bibliography: https://unix.stackexchange.com/questions/546235/i-can-ping-across-namespaces-but-not-connect-with-tcp